dodona-edu/judge-html/docs/pages/default-suites.md

 The `CssSuite` will automatically create a TestSuite called "CSS", and add `ChecklistItem`s for `HTML` and `CSS` validation (along with the translations for those items).

-Note that this class will `abort` in case the HTML or CSS are invalid.
-This is because you usually don't want to keep evaluating an exercise if the code is not valid to begin with.

 ### Attributes

 | Name | Description | Required? | Default |